BlenderCharacters/2_Basic_Rigging/README.md

 + Use the track to constraint
 + Updated (14/11/2017)

+### 16a Trouble Shooting Rigs Part 1
++ Check the roll of your bones
++ Checking our bone constraints

 ### 17 Advanced Layout Controls
 + Collapsing windows
 + Create new area windows